-At the lower levels we wish to press the analogy with the hardware machine very strongly: where the integrity of the entire system is concerned, the operations provided should be as primitive as possible.
+2 The facilities provided become more elaborate At the lower levels we wish to press the analogy with the hardware machine very strongly; where the integrity of the entire system is concerned, the operations provided should be as primitive as possible.
 This is not to say that the operations should not be complete, but that they need not be convenient.
 They are to be regarded in the same light as the instructions of a central processor.
-Each operation may in itself do very little, and we require only that the entire collection is powerful enough to permit more convenient operations to be programmed.
+Each operation may in itself do very little; we require only that the entire collection should be powerful enough to permit more convenient operations to be programmed.

-The main reason for this dogma is clear enough: simple operations are more likely to work than complex ones, and if failures are to occur, it is very much preferable that they should hurt only one user, rather than the entire community.
+The main reason for this dogma is clear enough; simple operations are more likely to work than complex ones and, if failures are to occur, it is very much preferable that they should hurt only one user rather than the entire community.
 We therefore admit increasing complexity in higher layers, until the user at his terminal may find himself invoking extremely elaborate procedures.
-The price to be paid for low-level simplicity is also clear: it is additional time to interpret many simple operations and storage to maintain multiple representations of essentially the same information.
+The price to be paid for low level simplicity is also clear: additional time to interpret many simple operations and storage to maintain multiple representations of essentially the same information.
 We shall return to these points below.
-It is important to note that users of the system other than the designers need not suffer any added inconvenience from its adherence to the dogma, since the designers can very well supply, at a higher level, programs which simulate the action of the powerful lowlevel operations to which users may be accustomed.
-They do, however, profit from the fact that a different set of operations can be programmed if the ones provided by the designer prove unsatisfactory.
+It is important to note that users of the system other than the designers need not suffer any added inconvenience from its adherence to the dogma, since the designers can very well supply, at a higher level, programs that simulate the action of the powerful low level operations to which users may be accustomed.
+Users do, in fact, profit from the fact that a different set of operations can be programmed if the ones provided by the designer prove unsatisfactory.
 This point also will receive further attention.

-The increased reliability which we hope to obtain from an application of the above ideas has two sources.
-In the first place, careful specification of an orderly hierarchy of operations will clarify what is going on in the system and make it easier to understand.
-This is the familiar idea of modularity.
-Equally important, however, is a second and less familiar point, the other pillar of our system design, which might loosely be called 'enforced modularity'.
+The increased reliability that we hope to obtain from an application of the above ideas has two sources.
+In the first place, careful specification of an orderly hierarchy of operations will clarify what is going on in the system and make it easier to This is the familiar idea of modularity.
+Equally understand. important, however, is a second and less familiar point, the other pillar of our system design, which might loosely be called enforced modularity.
 It is this: if interactions between layers or modules can be forced to take place through defined paths only, then the integrity of one layer can be assured regardless of the deviations of a higher one.
-The requirement is a strong one, that no possible action of a higher layer, whether accidental or malicious, can affect the functioning of a lower one.
-In general, hardware assistance will be required to achieve this goal, although in some cases the discipline imposed by a language such as Algol, together with suitable checks on the validity of subscripts, may suffice.
+The requirement that no possible action of a higher layer, whether accidental or malicious, can affect the functioning of a lower one is a strong one.
+In general, hardware assistance will be required to achieve this goal, although in some cases the discipline imposed by a language such as ALGOL, together with suitable checks on the validity of subscripts, may suffice.
 The reward is that errors can be localized very precisely.
-No longer does the introduction of a new piece of code cast doubt on the functioning of the entire system, since it can only affect its own and higher layers.
+No longer does the introduction of a new piece of code cast doubt on the functioning of the entire system, since it can affect only its own and higher layers.